home prices AND stock prices (expressed in consumer purchasing power)

 Chart y-axis is 0-100 for both Real Dow and Real Homes;

-for each, the all-time high is made equal to 100.
+for each, a then all-time high is made equal to 100.

 The Real Dow and the 1.64 %/yr curve (here extrapolated) are from